Mathew Head: Hull

-In 2007, Head signed for Hull F.C. until the end of that season in a bid to help the club reach the Super League play-offs in which they were defeated in the 2nd week of the play-offs to Wigan Warriors.
+In 2007, Head signed for Hull F.C. until the end of that season in a bid to help the club reach the Super League play-offs in which they were defeated in the 2nd week of the play-offs by Wigan Warriors.

 Wests Tigers

 In November 2007, after announcing his desire to return to Australia, Head was signed by the Wests Tigers on a one-year contract.
 Fitness levels and injuries again limited his time on field during the 2008 season.